20hertz/TimeBurn/README.md

 - **`TimerManager`** manages permanent timer configurations (name, active/rest durations, round counts), storing them in an App Group for sharing between iOS and watchOS.
 - **`TimerEngine`** manages ephemeral countdown details (remaining time, current round, active vs. rest phase), never persisting these to disk.
 - **`WatchConnectivityProvider`** synchronizes user actions (play, pause, reset) between devices, ensuring minimal latency and consistent ephemeral state.

+Timers can be **started** and **controlled** on either device.
+Whichever device initiates an action is the “Lead Device,” immediately applying the action locally, then notifying the other device to stay in sync.

 ---